 Reason For Exam

-TECHNIQUE: Multiplanar images of the right wrist were obtained at 1.5 Tesla without IV contrast.
-During this public health emergency, we are using enhanced sterilization processes, social distancing measures and PPE for your protection.
+TECHNIQUE: Multiplanar images of the right knee were obtained at 1.5 Tesla without IV contrast.

 PCL: There is a degenerative posterior cruciate ligament proximally.
 MCL: The medial collateral ligament is intact.

 Medial Meniscus: There is a thin horizontal tear of the inferior surface of the posterior horn of the medial meniscus.
 Lateral Meniscus: The lateral meniscus is intact.

 BONES: There are moderate degenerative changes of the medial and lateral femorotibial joints, with more extensive degenerative changes involving the patellofemoral joint, especially along the lateral patellar facet, where there is complete loss of articular cartilage.
 Subchondral bone marrow edema involves the patella medially and laterally.
 There is similar bone marrow edema involving the lateral femoral condyle anteriorly.

 SOFT TISSUES: The quadriceps and pate!!ar tendons are intact.
 There is a moderate knee joint effusion.